-The morphologically different individuals and representative so ants had been classified following the standard BOLTON'S KEY7 of tropical are taxonomy and Skaife's study of ants.
+The morphologically different individuals and representative of ants had been classified following the standard BOLTON'S KEY of world tropical ant's taxonomy.

 Preservation and Data Collection:

 All the individuals of the sample were preserved in 70% alcohol in different vials bearing appropriate tags.
 The quadrate wise number of sampled individuals according to their genus and species had been recorded in tabular form.
 (Table1)